MuOssama/AlienInvasion-PythonGame/README.md

 # AlienInvasion-PythonGame
-Alien Invasion is a game made by me with python and PYGAME library
+Alien Invasion is a game made by me with Python and PYGAME library